OBOFoundry/OBOFoundry.github.io/ontology/hp.md

   label: Sebastian Koehler
   orcid: 0000-0002-5316-1399
 depicted_by: https://raw.githubusercontent.com/obophenotype/human-phenotype-ontology/master/logo/HPO-logo-black_small.png
-description: A structured and controlled vocabulary for the phenotypic features encountered in human hereditary and other disease.
+description: The Human Phenotype Ontology (HPO) is a structured and controlled vocabulary for the phenotypic features encountered in human hereditary and other disease.
 domain: phenotype
 homepage: http://www.human-phenotype-ontology.org/
 license: